ashsek/OnTheRobustnessOfDeepClusteringAlgorithms/README.md

 First run, `adv-gen.ipynb`, this will generate and save the adversarial samples along with original face images in `custom/`, and `custom_adv/` directories.
 Then `face++-Main.ipynb` will attack the face++ API using the previously saved adv samples.
 The rest of the files are additional experiements with the API.

-**Note:** You will have to generate the API key and secret by gonig into their user console (https://console.faceplusplus.com/login).
+**Note:** You will have to generate the API key and secret by going into their user console (https://console.faceplusplus.com/login).